About Lazimpat

 Discover more about Lazimpat

 The weekly Farmers Market at Le Sherpa is the highlight for many people looking to socialize.
 It's largely attended by embassy staff, NGO workers, long-term expatriates, and their families.
-It's more a boutique farmers market than a local market.
-Coffee, chocolate, cheese, and freshly made food items along local produce are placed on sale along with tables.
+It's more of a boutique farmers market than a local market.
+Coffee, chocolate, cheese, and freshly made food items along with local produce are placed on sale, along with tables.
 There's usually an open bar within the surrounding garden where people can socialize.
-Parking is an issue outside.
-There have been cases of "egoistical" people who have caused mild issues outside.
+Parking is an issue outside, and there have been cases of "egoistical" people who have caused mild issues outside.

 Map of Lazimpat